silaozturkler/DSA210-sila-ozturkler/README.md

 # DSA210 Term Project: Analyzing Instagram Influencer Engagement
+## Project Overview

+This project investigates Instagram influencer engagement patterns using exploratory data analysis, visualization techniques, and machine learning models.

+The analysis focuses on identifying how variables such as followers, average likes, influence score, and audience engagement interact with each other.

+Using Python-based data science libraries, the project combines statistical analysis with predictive modeling to better understand influencer performance on social media platforms.

 ## 1. Motivation
+Social media platforms have become one of the most important environments for digital marketing and audience interaction.
+Instagram influencers affect consumer behavior, brand visibility, and online communication through engagement metrics such as likes, comments, and follower interaction.

+This project aims to analyze the factors that influence Instagram engagement using data science and machine learning techniques.
+By examining relationships between follower count, influence score, likes, and audience interaction, the study seeks to better understand how influencer popularity and engagement behavior are connected.

+The project also demonstrates how statistical analysis and predictive modeling can be applied to real-world social media datasets.

 ## 2. Research Questions and Hypotheses
 ### Main Research Question